menuDecorMatters

 17. Sanitize Washing Machines

 Our dishwasher and laundry machines do the cleaning, but how often do these appliances get cleaned themselves?
-We want to make sure we aren’t soaking our clothes in unsanitary water, or eating on plates that still have bacteria on them.
+Add it to your deep cleaning checklist to avoid soaking clothes in unsanitary water or eating on plates with bacteria.

 18. Bring Mirrors to Life

-Mirrors can be simply wiped down with a microfiber cloth and Windex.
-Or, there are plenty of other DIY mixtures such as vinegar and water.
-Take the time to clean all mirrors in the home including the bathroom, bedroom, or living room.
+To remove dust, wipe down mirrors with a microfiber cloth and Windex.
+There are plenty of other DIY cleaning solutions, such as vinegar and water.
+Take the time to clean all mirrors in the home, including those in the bathroom, bedroom, or living room.

 20. Wash Pets’ Beds

-Start by vacuuming the bed to remove hair and debris.
-Then, soak the bed in warm soapy water with unscented detergent.
-Before drying, sprinkle on some baking soda and scrub thoroughly in every crevice and surface.
-Lastly, rinse the bed until all of the soapiness is gone, wring it out, and leave it in the sunlight to dry.
+Soak the bed in warm soapy water with unscented detergent.
+Sprinkle baking soda, scrub thoroughly, rinse until all soap is gone, wring it out, and leave it in the sunlight to dry.

 21. Refresh Doormat

-By refreshing your doormat, we also mean rotating in new styles or colors for the season or stage of life.
-The holiday doormat can be replaced with a vibrant and warm doormat to represent Spring and Summer.
+You can also rotate in new styles or colors for the season or stage of life.
+For instance, replace the holiday doormat with a vibrant and warm doormat to represent Spring and Summer.

 22. Freshen your Drains

-Jen Nash, Senior Design Lead at Magnet emphasizes that “Whilst most of us may remember to clean what we can see with the naked eye, drains can be forgotten.
-If left untouched, drains can leave a musty odor in your home as a result of built-up food residue and particles.
+Jen Nash of Magnet emphasizes, "Whilst most of us may remember to clean what we can see with the naked eye, drains can be forgotten.
+If left untouched, drains can leave a musty odor in your home as a result of built-up food residue and particles."

 24. Give Your Decor a Refresh